duplocloud/docs/faq.md

 When you update (e.g., change an image or ENV variable) a service with multiple replicas, DuploCloud makes the change to one container at a time.
 If an updated container fails to start, or the health check URL does not return Http 200 status, DuploCloud will pause the upgrade of the remaining containers.
 This can typically be remedied by updating the service with a newer image that has a fix.
 If no health check URL is specified, DuploCloud only checks to see if an updated container is running before moving on to the next.
 [To specify health check, go to the Elastic Load Balancer menu to find the health check URL suffix](#user-content-fn-1)[^1].

+## Enabling MFA on OpenVPN

+For enhanced security, DuploCloud users can set up Multi-Factor Authentication (MFA) for OpenVPN.
+This process involves logging into Duplo, navigating to the user profile, and following the VPN URL to enter credentials.
+Upon the first login, a barcode will be displayed for scanning to register the device for MFA.
+After downloading and adding the profile to OpenVPN Connect, users will be prompted for an authentication code on subsequent logins, ensuring an additional layer of security for VPN access.

 ## Kubernetes FAQs

 ### I want to have multiple replicas of my MVC (Model-View-Controller) service.
 How do I make sure that only one of them runs migration?